Note: This press release was updated on July 2, 2018, to reflect new information.

 Below is additional information on the specific past potential conflicts of interest:

-Navigator Holdings shipping conflicts: Navigator’s primary business is operating a large fleet of liquefied natural gas carriers.
+Navigator Holdings shipping conflicts: Navigator has liquefied natural gas carrying capacity.
 In conjunction with Trump’s state visit to China on November 8-9, 2017, Ross announced a $43 billion investment deal by the Chinese government’s main energy-related state-owned enterprise, Sinopec, the China Investment Corp. and the Bank of China to develop Alaskan natural gas resources including an LNG liquefaction plant, an 800-mile pipeline and the development of a port.
-This deal, and a spring 2017 Comprehensive Economic Dialogue (CED) transaction Ross negotiated with the Chinese government to expand natural gas exports, could benefit his LNG transport shipping interests in Navigator Holdings.
+This deal, and a spring 2017 Comprehensive Economic Dialogue (CED) transaction Ross negotiated with the Chinese government to expand natural gas exports, could benefit his shipping interests in Navigator Holdings.
 Ross was a principal shareholder of Navigator, with his WL Ross Group owning a 39.4 percent share as of the latest filing with the U.S. Securities and Exchange Commission.
 Ross disclosed he sold up to $50,000 in Navigator stock in a transaction dated May 31, 2017.
 With no other record of divesting Navigator shares, this amounts to a small divestment out of Ross’ overall holdings in Navigator that could total $125 million.

 Natural gas exploration business conflicts: While announcing on May 11, 2017, new natural gas export opportunities to ship LNG to China as a result of the 100-Day Action Plan of the CED, Ross still had not shown proof of divestment in holdings in seven companies engaged in the natural gas exploration business that he owned through an entity called WLR Conduit MM LLC.
 Ross reported divesting these assets through his Certification of Ethics Agreement Compliance on November 1, 2017.
 However, as with DSS Holdings referenced above, WLR Conduit MM LLC and the natural gas companies it holds do not appear in Ross’ transaction reports, so no proof of divestment of these specific assets exists.
 Whether Ross’ firms directly benefitted from the natural gas-related transaction remains unknown.
 However, these firms are among those that could benefit from additional U.S. natural gas exploration to supply China as well as from additional gas exports to China, which in turn would benefit Ross’ personal holdings.